-Spinal-cord implants to numb pain emerge as alternative to opioids
+Spinal-cord implants that numb pain emerge as alternative to opioids

 “There was a big stigma around this when it first came out,” said Paul Desormeaux, a Decisions Resources analyst in Toronto.
 “The idea of sending an electrical signal through your nervous system was a little daunting, but as clinical data has come out and physicians have been able to prove its safety, there has been a big change in the general attitude.”

 At least 50 million adults in the U.S. suffer from chronic pain, according to the Centers for Disease Control and Prevention.
-Only a fraction of them would benefit from spinal-cord stimulation – about 3.6 million, according to Decisions Resources – but those are patients who are often given the highest doses of narcotics.
-They include people with nerve damage stemming from conditions like diabetic neuropathy and shingles, as well as surgeries.
+Only a fraction of them would benefit from spinal cord stimulation – about 3.6 million, according to Decisions Resources – but those are patients who are often given the highest doses of narcotics.
+They include people with nerve damage stemming from conditions such as diabetic neuropathy and shingles, as well as surgeries.

 “There is no question we are reducing the risk of opioid dependence by implanting these devices,” said Timothy Deer, president of the Spine and Nerve Centers of the Virginias in Charleston, West Virginia, a hotbed of the opioid epidemic.
 “If we get someone before they are placed on opioids, 95 percent of the time we can reduce their need to ever go on them.”

-Studies show spinal-cord stimulators can reduce use of powerful pain drugs by 60 percent or more, said Deer, a clinical professor of anesthesiology.
+Studies show that spinal cord stimulators can reduce use of powerful pain drugs by 60 percent or more, said Deer, a clinical professor of anesthesiology.

 Technology breakthroughs that are just now reaching patients came from a better understanding of how pain signals are transmitted within the spinal cord, the main thoroughfare between the command center in the brain and the body.

 For some chronic pain patients, the spinal cord runs too efficiently, speeding signs of distress.
 Stimulators send their own pulses of electrical activity to offset or interrupt the pain zinging along the nerve fibers.

 They have been available for more than three decades, but until recently their invasive nature, potential safety risks and cost limited demand.

 Illinois-based Abbott, with its $29 billion acquisition of St. Jude Medical this year, took the market lead with advances that allow it to target specific nerves and tailor the treatment.
-Nevro, of Redwood City, California, has rolled out improvement to its Senza system, a best-in-class approach that is safe while getting an MRI and operates without the tingling that often accompanies spinal-cord stimulation.

-In the latest devices, which cost $30,000 or more, codes that are running the electrical pulses are more sophisticated.
-The frequency, rate and amplitude can be adjusted, often by the patients, which allows personalized therapy.

-The new implants are also smaller: The surgery is generally an outpatient procedure with minimal post-operative pain and a short recovery.
-They have longer battery life, reducing the need for replacement.
-And patients can try out a non-invasive version of the equipment before getting a permanent implant.